Zhang Tao (chemist)

 Zhang Tao (张涛; born 1963) is a Chinese chemist.

 Zhang is a native of Shaanxi, born in 1963.
 Zhang earned a doctorate from Dalian Institute of Chemical Physics in 1989 and pursued postdoctoral research at the University of Birmingham before returning to DICP in 1990, where he was appointed to a full professorship in 1995.
 Zhang headed DICP as director from 2007 to 2017.
 In 2013, Zhang was elected to the Chinese Academy of Sciences.

+In 2024, he received the Future Science Prize for the development of single-atom catalysis.
+He was selected in 2025 as a Clarivate Citation Laureate for Chemistry, as a possible candidate for a Nobel Prize in Chemistry.